itmosha/itmosha/README.md

 ## About me

-- :books: I'm currenly a student at Baltic State Technical University, my degree is Software Engineering
+- :books: I'm graduate of Baltic State Technical University, my degree is Software Engineering (bachelor)
 - :man_office_worker: I currently work as a Golang Developer
-- :spiral_notepad: I'm interested in Backend Web Development
+- :spiral_notepad: I'm interested in Backend Web Development and Embedded Software
 - :trophy: First place at competitive programming competition of St. Petersburg
-- :runner: In my free time, I like to solve coding problems and do sports
+- :runner: In my free time, I like to solve coding problems, learn microelectronics, solder and program my own devices

 ## Languages and tools